 Trends in Earnout Provisions Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Points Studies (ABA studies).
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 123 deals within the 2021 study ranged from \$30 to \$750 million.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 108 deals within the 2023 study ranged from \$30 to \$750 million.
+Earnout provisions were included in 26% of the deals reported in the 2023 study.
+The previous eight studies noted inclusion of earnout provisions in a range of 19-38% of reported deals.